The best-written references are worthless if no one sees them!

 The Job Reference Letters or job references, in short references, is also known as a Letter of Recommendation or a Character Reference letter.
 These terms are used interchangeably.
 References are written on your request by people selected by you.

 Think carefully and strategically about whom you ask to represent you to a potential employer that will be checking up on you.
 You should feel confident that the people that you ask to vouch for you would speak highly about you and your talents and seal the deal, rather than break it.

-The job reference letters can come from a favorite professor that you have had and received a good grade from his/her course, a current or previous work supervisor and/or a coworker that has experienced what it is like to work with you.
-If you can, tell them the type(s) of position you are looking for and skills and personal characteristics that are being sought.
+The job reference letters can come from a favourite professor that you have had and received a good grade from his/her course, a current or previous work supervisor and/or a coworker that has experienced what it is like to work with you.
+If you can, tell them the type(s) of position you are looking for and the skills and personal characteristics that are being sought.

 Potential employers commonly ask for references whom they might contact (usually by phone) before or after interviewing you.

 Be sure you have such job references at hand when you go to an interview or when you need to fill an application for employment.

 Do not list your job references on your resume or CV.
 This list is always put on a separate page then your resume or CV and given out only when asked by the employer.
 When an employer asks for it, it may mean that they are seriously considering you for the position.